Modingwa/ETL-Pipeline-Using-Spark/README.md

 ## Data and Code
 The dataset for the project resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in Sparkify app.
-> s3a://udacity-dend/song_data/ - JSON metadata on the songs in Sparkify's music streaming app
+> s3a://udacity-dend/song_data/ - JSON metadata on the songs in Sparkify's music streaming app.
 > s3a://udacity-dend/log_data/ - JSON files containing log events from the Sparkify's music streaming app.

 In addition to the data files, the project workspace includes: